Lead and Your Drinking Water

 The United States Environmental Protection Agency has been working closely with water agencies across the nation to update and improve rules concerning the amount of lead in drinking water.
 Lead was commonly used in older household plumbing materials and some water service lines.

-None of the water service pipelines used by the Contra Costa Water District contain lead.
-Within our District, the greatest chance for exposure to lead is from the pipes and fixtures used in older homes, usually those built before 1986 when plumbing rules changed.
+None of the water service pipelines used by CCWD contain lead.
+Within our service area, the greatest chance for exposure to lead is from the pipes and fixtures used in older homes, usually those built before 1986 when plumbing rules changed.

 Lead in drinking water can cause a variety of adverse health effects.
 In babies and children, exposure to lead in drinking water above the action level can result in delays in physical and mental development, along with slight deficits in attention span and learning abilities.
 In adults, it can cause increases in blood pressure.
 Adults who drink water containing lead over many years could develop kidney problems or high blood pressure.